civicinfo/votebymail/index.md

 ---
 **_DISCLAIMER:_**
 _Any errors or mistakes in the information compiled here are unintentional.
 Please use at your own risk.
-This is not meant to be a substitute for information from your local election offices.
-Please contact your local election offices for the most accurate and up-to-date information._
+This is not meant to be a substitute for information from your state and local election offices.
+Please contact your state and local election offices for the most accurate and up-to-date information._

 ---